Sheila Vogel-Coupe: Personal life

 In 2010, it was reported by The Mirror in a statement from Vogel-Coupe's granddaughter, Natalie Davis, stating: "We were completely shocked and devastated to hear of the news that my grandmother, Sheila Vogel, has been conducting immoral activities, including prostitution and pornography.
 We, as a family, disassociate ourselves wholly from these activities and from any further stories that arise from them.
 It is a personal family matter and we would ask that during this difficult time we are allowed space to deal with it as a family.
 There will be no further comment."
 Her granddaughter, Katie Waissel, a singer-songwriter, appeared as a contestant the seventh series of the reality television music competition, The X Factor.
 In 2010, it was reported that Katie had cut off relations with her grandmother, accusing her grandmother of sabotaging her chance at stardom.
 In 2016, during her appearance on the eighteenth series of the Channel 5 reality television series, Celebrity Big Brother, Katie, in an argument with her fellow housemate, Heavy D, a television personality, said: "I know for me I'm better than you... you're an embarrassment.
 My grandma is more famous than you and she sucks dick!"
 After her grandmother's death, Katie, said: "I never had an issue with what she did.
 I had an issue with the fact I messaged her and said grandma, 'we will work through this as a family'.
 The next day she said I ruined her life as a prostitute and a porn star on national TV at the height of my vulnerability after we had spoken about it by text message.

 Vogel-Coupe had an operation to have 13 inches of her intestine removed.

 Death

 Vogel-Coupe died in Westminster, Greater London on 25 November 2022.
 She was 93.
 Her death was announced by her daughter, Josie, in a statement to The Sun, stating: "We were so proud of her.
 Her passing deserves a mention because she was so unique."
 She had been diagnosed with dementia in 2020, amid the COVID-19 pandemic.

 After Vogel-Coupe's death, her granddaughter, Katie, said: "I have been made aware of the news about my 93-year-old grandmother passing away.
 It is understandably a sad and sensitive time.
 It's a very sensitive subject to be made public unbeknownst to any of us.
 It is very disrespectful for someone in the family to disclose that information without anybody knowing."
-She added: "I am not going to sit here and say I am heartbroken, I am heartbroken by I am more heartbroken that 12 years on that said people, be it a family specific member, are making it public."